Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 ---
 sidebar_position: 25
-title: Integrate Fingerprint as First Party
+title: First Party Fingerprint Integration
 ---

 For the best accuracy and results when using PhotonIQ Fingerprint, ensure both the application and cookies are integrated as first-party elements.
 This integration means their URLs must match the website they're associated with.